Clyde Edwards-Helaire Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 - Against the Raiders last week, Edwards-Helaire rushed 10 times for 37 yards and scored two touchdowns.

-- In his last three games, Edwards-Helaire has rushed for 154 yards (51.3 per game) on 36 carries with three touchdowns.
+- Edwards-Helaire has 154 rushing yards (51.3 ypg) on 36 carries with three touchdowns during his last three games.

 - He's also tacked on eight catches for 46 yards.